feblesariel/api_challenge/README.md

 *Create the database with the script inside the "db" folder.

-*Create a .env file at the root of the project and add the environment variables.
+*Create an .env file in the root of the project and add the following environment variables.

 NAME=test<br>
 PASS=test<br>